yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Installing.rst

 /!\ '''Please be patient, the reflashing occurs AFTER the firmware has been transferred.
 DO NOT unplug the router, it will automatically reboot into the new firmware.'''

-On routers with a DMZ led, OpenWrt will light the DMZ led while booting, after bootup it will turn the DMZ led off.
-Sometimes automatic rebooting does not work, so you can safely reboot after 5 minutes.
+On routers with a DMZ LED, !OpenWrt will light the DMZ LED while booting, after the bootup scriptes are finished it will turn off the DMZ LED.
+Sometimes automatic rebooting does not work, so you can safely reboot (power cycle) after waiting 5 minutes.

-The tftp commands vary across different implementations.
+The TFTP commands vary across different implementations.
 Here are two examples, netkit's TFTP client and Advanced TFTP (available from: [ftp://ftp.mamalinux.com/pub/atftp/])

 netkit's tftp commands:

 {{{
 tftp 192.168.1.1
 tftp> binary